1845 Grand National: The Course

+The course was described as little changed from the previous year, save for the removal of several posts and rails at many of the banks, which led the course to be described of an easy character.
+Aside from the racecourse itself, the field towards the first fence and last field before re-entering the course were the only ones laid to turf, while the remainder of the course was plough or fallow land.

 Start – Just beyond the Melling Road.
-Fence 1 [17] on the second circuit] Plain good fence.
-Fence 2 [18] Plain good fence.
-Fence 3 [19] Plain good fence.
-Fence 4 [20] Plain good fence.
-Fence 5 [21] The Upper Brook, where Captain Beecher fell in 1839.
-Fence 6 [22] A fence inclined to the left that takes the runners towards the Canal side.
-Fence 7 [23] A fence inclined to the left that takes the runners towards the Canal side.
-Fence 8 [24] A fence inclined to the left that takes the runners towards the Canal side.
-Fence 9 [25] A large water jump.
-Fence 10 [26] Out of the second field along the Canal.
-Fence 11 [27] Out of the third field along the Canal.
-Fence 12 [28] A fence into the Anchor Bridge Road.
+Fence 1 [16] on the second circuit] Plain good fence.
+Fence 2 [17] Plain good fence.
+Fence 3 [18] Plain good fence.
+Fence 4 [19] Plain good fence.
+Fence 5 [20] Becher's Brook Fence 6 [21] A fence inclined to the left that takes the runners towards the Canal side.
+Fence 7 [22] A fence inclined to the left that takes the runners towards the Canal side.
+Fence 8 [23] A fence inclined to the left that takes the runners towards the Canal side.
+Fence 9 [24] A large water jump.
+Fence 10 [25] Out of the second field along the Canal.
+Fence 11 [26] Out of the third field along the Canal.
+Fence 12 [27] A fence into the Anchor Bridge Road.
 Fence 13 An artificial hurdle leaving the training ground on the racecourse proper.
-Fence 14 A stone wall [reintroduced after having been removed the previous year for an artificial hurdle].
-Fence 15 An artificial brook twelve feet wide with a three-foot rail [this description being a foot narrower than the previous reported description].
-Fence 16 A bank into the Melling Road.
-Fence 29 An artificial hurdle adjacent to the distance chair on the run in.
+Fence 14 An artificial brook thirteen feet wide with a three-foot rail.
+Fence 15 A bank into and out of the lane.
+Fence 28 An artificial hurdle adjacent to the distance chair on the run in.

 On jumping fence twelve the runners would continue onto the widest part of the course, known as the training ground, making the straight along the stands as long as possible a run before starting the second circuit.
-After jumping fence twenty-eight the runners would turn towards the racecourse at an earlier point, this time jumping the hurdle on the other side of the distance judge's chair.
+After jumping fence twenty-seven the runners would turn towards the racecourse at an earlier point, this time jumping the hurdle on the other side of the distance judge's chair.

+In modern terms only Becher's Brook and the Water Jump are named from the modern course while the turn back alongside the Canal was more gradual with a water jump instead of the Canal Turn.
+Valentine's Brook was the tenth fence and while the incident it had been named for had taken place a few years earlier, the name hadn't yet stuck.
+The fence at Anchor Bridge was a Punchestown style bank sometimes referred to as the Table top, while the artificial hurdle at fence thirteen was in the location later to become known as the monument fence and today the Chair, where the distance judge was located.
+Because the competitors started the race beyond the lane, which later became Melling Road, they jumped the hedge into and then out of the lane just once, which was the fifteenth obstacle.